-In 1990, V.A.
-Nagornii from the Far Eastern Institute of Mineral Resources found fossil bones in a road section along the Chita - Khabarovsk highway near the village of Kundur and sent them to Y. Bolotsky and his team.
-Largescale excavations started at Kundur in 1999.
-This dinosaur locality, the third in the Amur Region, has yielded the nearly complete skeleton of a new lambeosaurine hadrosaurid, Olorotitan arharensis Godefroit, Bolotsky and Alifanov, 2003, together with isolated bones and teeth belonging to theropods (Alifanov and Bolotsky, 2002), nodosaurids (Tumanova et al., 2004) and lindholmemydid turtles (Danilov et al., 2002).
-The first multituberculate mammal fossil ever discovered in Russia was also described from this locality (Averianov et al., 2002).
-A new hadrosaurine species was also discovered at Kundur, and is currently under study by Godefroit et al.
+In 1990, V. A. Nagornii from the Far Eastern Institute of Mineral Resources found fossil bones in a road section along the Chita -- Khabarovsk highway near the village of Kundur and sent them to Y. Bolotsky and his team.
+Large-scale excavations started at Kundur in 1999.
+This dinosaur locality, the third in the Amur Region, has yielded the nearly complete skeleton of a new lambeosaurine hadrosaurid, Olorotitan arharensis Godefroit, Bolotsky and Alifanov, 2003, together with isolated bones and teeth belonging to theropods (Alifanov and Bolotsky, 2002), nodosaurids (Tumanova et al., 2004) and lindholmemydid turtles (Danilov et al. , 2002) .
+The first multituberculate mammal fossil ever discovered in Russia was also described from this locality (Averianov et al. , 2002).